 Alexion Pharmaceuticals have engaged ETAC in their Global Supply Chain, Alexion Pharma International and Alexion Site Operations divisions since 2018.
 In particular, the company have used our Lean Business Tools and LeanTeams online training programmes.

 While working with them, their employees identified process improvements that could be made within their own work areas.
 Several of these projects were in Lean Operations Management (Supply Chain, Logistics, Capacity and Production Planning).
 A brief outline of their Lean projects is described below.
 You can also read the full case studies below.
+You may also be interested in all our other case studies.

 Case Study 1